 therefore, now, at the next login, we can log in with user1, the password we have chosen, and the possibility of having a root shell

 with the command:

-(I don't recommend the use of visudo)
+(I do not recommend the use of visudo)

 Wireless network (WiFi) or ethernet configuration